geothermaldev/Apatite/README.md

-# Basil
+# Apatite

 ## Notice: There is currently ongoing work on renaming the project.
 This means there might be inconsistent naming.

-## What is Basil?
+## What is Apatite?

-Basil is a tool that opens a specific URL when in between certain timestamps.
+Apatite is a tool that opens a specific URL when in between certain timestamps.
 This can be useful for when you have a set schedule and open the same URL during a certain time period.

 ## How To Use